-On May 14, nearly 300 students flipped their tassels to become the newest bachelor’s graduates of Duke University’s Pratt School of Engineering.
+On May 13, 285 students flipped their tassels to become the newest bachelor’s graduates of Duke University’s Pratt School of Engineering.
 Although each student had their share of unique experiences at Duke, they now face the same question: What’s next?

 For Duke Biomedical Engineering (BME) graduates, there is no shortage of opportunities.
-More than 40 percent of BME students will continue their education by going on to graduate and professional schools, including Harvard Medical School, Columbia University and Stanford Law School.
+More than 40 percent of BME students will continue their education by going on to graduate and professional schools, including Harvard Medical School, MIT and the Johns Hopkins University School of Medicine.
 Others will pursue internships or travel opportunities to continue to cultivate the skills they learned at Duke.
 But the biggest draw for students is employment, with a majority of our graduates going on to full-time jobs after graduation.